Indoor cycling is any type of indoor exercise that focuses on rotating pedals in circles.

 Indoor trainers are devices that attach to a rear tire of a real bike and provide resistance that simulates riding uphill or against the wind.
 Smart trainers are a subcategory of indoor trainers that have a computer inside and can use its processing power to closely replicate the feeling of pedaling against natural resistance.
 Smart trainers can also be hooked up to ride-simulating software and TV to create a virtual ride experience.

 There are also some exercise bikes that do an especially good job at replicating the experience of riding.
 Wahoo’s KICKR BIKE simulates coasting and has simulated gear-shifting profiles of real bikes.
-Made with the processing power and connectivity of a smart trainer, it takes ride simulating software like Zwift and the SYSTM Training App to the next level of realism.
+Made with the processing power and connectivity of a smart trainer, it takes ride-simulating software like Road Grand Tours and the SYSTM Training App to the next level of realism.

 Rollers are a series of suspended cylinders used in conjunction with a real outdoor bike.
 They make direct contact with the bike’s tires, keeping the bike off the ground while the user pedals.
-There is a lot of side to side wobble while riding because the user is not restrained.
+There is a lot of side-to-side wobbles while riding because the user is not restrained.
 This creates more realism but also can lead to wipe-outs.
 They can come with or without a system that creates resistance.
 Systems with resistance are often limited in how much resistance they provide.
-Wahoo’s KICKR ROLLR is a dual-roller design that lets the rear wheel move naturally to match the intensity of your workout, while keeping the front wheel locked in so you can skip the wipouts and keep the realism.
+Wahoo’s KICKR ROLLR is a dual-roller design that lets the rear wheel move naturally to match the intensity of your workout while keeping the front wheel locked in so you can skip the wipeouts and keep the realism.